Cloudlynx/docs/storage.rst

 Mount a Volume on a Linux Instance
 """"""""""""""""""""""""""""""""""

-1. Create a directory under /media where the volume should be mounted by executing the following command:
+1. Create a directory under where the volume should be mounted by executing the following command, e.g.:

 	$ sudo mkdir –p /media/<volume name>